 Please be aware that appropriate consent is required before information is shared unless doing so may cause the child to suffer significant harm.
 If you are unsure seek advice from your safeguarding lead, MASH social workers or the Early Help Gateway.

-Child Exploitation Risk Ratings (2020).pdf
+Child Exploitation Risk Ratings (2020).pdf (cardiff.gov.uk)

 List of supporting documents